FACTBOX-Keystone XL dominates US energy, environment agenda

+* Perceptron Inc qtrly revenue $21.8 million versus $17.2 million Source text for Eikon: Further company coverage:

-Nov 11 TransCanada Corp's (TRP.TO) Keystone XL pipeline has been at the center of an emotional debate in the United States, pitting promoters of energy security and job creation against advocates of a green economy who fear the environmental risks of moving oil across the length of the country.
+Nov 9 TransCanada Corp's (TRP.TO) Keystone XL pipeline is at the center of an emotional debate in the United States, pitting promoters of energy security and job creation against advocates of a green economy who fear the environmental risks of moving oil across the length of the country.

 Here are the facts and figures of the proposal and the major issues surrounding it: